stefanberger/ima-namespaces-tests/README.md

 sudo ./imatest --testcases testcases --logfile /var/log/imatest.log --clear
 ```

-Afer a test run have a look at the output file `/var/log/imatest.log`.
+After a test run have a look at the output file `/var/log/imatest.log`.
 Depending on the
 IMA namespacing support of IMA-audit, IMA-measure etc., various tests may have been skipped.

 Some of the tests, particularly those related to auditing that check the contents of the